 • Nampa

-The Basketball Court in Nampa, ID, is a lone peak that’s perfect for a solo pickleball session!
-This Canyon County gem features a single outdoor concrete court with a permanent net, in ‘Good’ condition, open from 6:00 AM to 10:00 PM, with lights for evening play.
-It’s free to play, with parking available but no restrooms on-site, so plan to keep things light.
-Rain might drift in due to the lack of cover, but a soft paddle will tame the Canyon County breeze and keep your game steady.
-Located near Mount Hood Ave, the court offers a quiet vibe that’s ideal for a focused rally or a solo practice session.
+Coeur D’Alene RV Resort B-ball Court in Post Falls, ID, is an RV retreat that’s perfect for a solo pickleball session!
+This Kootenai County gem features a single outdoor concrete court with a permanent net, in ‘Good’ condition, open from 6:00 AM to 10:00 PM, with lights for evening play.
+It’s free to play, with parking and restrooms available, making it a convenient choice for players.
+Rain might drift in due to the lack of cover, but a soft paddle will keep your game chill and enjoyable.
+Located near the Spokane River, the court offers a resort vibe by the park, with the surrounding area adding a touch of natural beauty to your visit.
 The court is well-maintained, providing a smooth surface for players of all levels, whether you’re working on your serves or just enjoying a casual hit.
-Nampa’s small-town charm adds a layer of warmth to your visit, with the surrounding area offering plenty of opportunities for outdoor activities after your game, such as exploring the nearby parks.
-This spot is ideal for those who enjoy a more intimate pickleball experience, away from the crowds of larger facilities.
-The lack of restrooms means you’ll need to plan ahead, but the peaceful setting more than makes up for it.
-Whether you’re a local looking for a quick game or a visitor exploring the area, this court offers a simple yet satisfying place to play.
+The RV resort setting makes this spot a unique destination, perfect for those who are camping or traveling through the area.
+The lack of crowds means you can enjoy a more intimate pickleball experience, focusing on your game without any distractions.
+Whether you’re a guest at the resort or a local looking for a quick game, this court offers a simple yet satisfying place to play.
 The free admission and easy access make it a budget-friendly option for anyone looking to enjoy pickleball in a unique environment.
-After your match, you can explore the nearby Nampa area, with its local attractions and natural beauty, making it a great addition to a day out in the region.
-For more information on the court and other local attractions, the parks page has all the details here.
-This solo court is a fantastic [...]
+After your match, you can explore the nearby Spokane River or check out the resort’s other amenities, making it a great addition to a day out in Post Falls.
+For more information on the court and other amenities at the resort, check out their site here.
+This solo court is a fantastic choice for a paddle session in the Panhandle!